 Finally, 3D printing, artificial intelligence, and civilian hacking collectives are beginning to provide irregular forces with scalable tools to contest technologically superior forces.
 Makeshift suppressors, drone accessories, spare weapon components, and even field medical devices are now being fabricated locally.
 AI-powered route planning, facial recognition avoidance protocols, and adversarial imagery techniques are entering the resistance lexicon, driven by a new generation of digital-native fighters who can code, fight, and film simultaneously.

 Urban resistance in the 21st century is no longer just a matter of fighting block to block.
-It is a battle fought across domains—digital, psychological, logistical, and kinetic—where improvisation meets innovation.
+Resistance fighters wage battle across digital, psychological, logistical, and kinetic domains, where they combine improvisation with innovation.
 The successful urban insurgent of the future will be both streetwise and systems-literate, capable of navigating the city’s alleys and algorithms.

 Conclusion